rubykube/workbench/README.md

 3. run the application: `make run`

-4. Add peatio and barong into your /etc/hosts
+4. Configure the HOST

-If you run peatio locally, to have barong login working with peatio you will need to add this to your `/etc/hosts`.
+- If you run peatio locally, to have barong login working with peatio you will need to add this to your `/etc/hosts`.

 ```
 0.0.0.0 peatio
 0.0.0.0 barong
 ```

-If you run from a server, just make sure to update the URL_HOST in `docker-compose.ymal`
+- If you run from a server, just make sure to update the URL_HOST in `/compose/app.yaml`

 ```
 URL_HOST: ec2-xx-xxx-xxx-xxx.compute-1.amazonaws.com:8000
 ```